-Normally newborn children do have bluish hands and feet.
-This fades in time as the blood circulation improves in their bodies.
+Newborns tend to have bluish hands and feet.
+However, the blue colour fades in time as the blood circulation improves in their bodies.
 But if you notice bluish tinge around your baby’s mouth and it persists for long along with breathing difficulties, it could mean that the baby’s heart and lungs are not functioning well.
-Your baby could have apnea if his breathing stops for 15 to 20 seconds with resultant bluish skin.
+Your baby could have apnea if his breathing stops for 15 to 20 seconds and he has bluish skin.
 Underlying condition indicated is a heart problem that needs medical attention and intervention.

 Sometimes babies vomit or spit the milk they feed – it is a common occurrence.
 This is why mothers tend to burp their babies to prevent them from throwing up.
 After being fed, however, if your baby throws up the milk and you notice a greenish colour in vomit and he continues to vomit, then it could result in a serious problem.
 Infants can get dehydrated very quickly and medical help and treatment may be needed.
 Lactose and breast milk intolerance is also a fairly common problem that needs medical support and monitoring.
-Frequent vomiting and spitting up of milk could be due to infection or digestive problems.
+Frequent vomiting and spitting up of the milk could be due to an underlying infection or digestive problems.

-The baby normally coughs when feeding, if the milk flows too fast.
-Persistent coughing and gagging when being fed could indicate a problem with the lungs or the digestive system.
+If the flow of the milk is too fast, the baby might cough while being fed.
+Persistent coughing and gagging while being fed could indicate a problem with the lungs or the digestive system.
 Coughing at night continuously may indicate whooping cough or respiratory problems.
 If your baby coughs while being fed or at night, you must take him to a doctor at the earliest.

 8. Respiratory Distress

 This occurs when there is insufficient oxygen for the baby due to a blockage in his nasal passage.
 The baby may have bluish skin because of the lack of oxygen.
 It takes a few hours for the newborn baby to learn to breathe normally.
 Once normal breathing is established, there should be no more bluish colouration.
-If wheezing, grunting, nostril flaring and bluish colour persist, medical help may be advised.
+If wheezing, grunting, and bluish colour persist, checking with a healthcare professional is a must.